Party Girl (TV series)

 Party Girl is an American sitcom based on the 1995 film of the same name that aired briefly on Fox in September 1996 with Christine Taylor, Swoosie Kurtz, and John Cameron Mitchell.
+Following Fox's cancellation, boss Peter Roth attempted to retool the show, but it never materialized.

 Synopsis

 Mary (Taylor) is ensconced in the clubs and parties of New York City.
 She is finally given a chance to prove herself thanks to Godmother Judy (Kurtz), who hires her to work in a library.

 Marketing and reception

-Marketing of the series centered around Taylor's recent popularity portraying Marcia Brady in The Brady Bunch Movie.
+Marketing of the series centered on Taylor's recent popularity portraying Marcia Brady in The Brady Bunch Movie.
 One television commercial featured a parody of the opening/closing credits of The Brady Bunch, but Taylor appeared (as Mary) in each box.
 Although six episodes were filmed, only four were aired and the show was quickly cancelled.